 Dr. John Song’s Vision for Health Equity: Dignity in Death and Dying While in Prison

-This is an event of the Office of Academic Clinical Affairs (OACA) hosted by the Center for Bioethics and co-sponsored by the following U of MN units: The Robina Institute of Criminal Law & Criminal Justice, The Program in Health Disparities Research, the Medical School, and the School of Nursing.
+This was an event of the Office of Academic Clinical Affairs (OACA) hosted by the Center for Bioethics and co-sponsored by the following U of MN units: The Robina Institute of Criminal Law & Criminal Justice, The Program in Health Disparities Research, the Medical School, and the School of Nursing.

 Susan O'Conner-Von, PhD, RN | Dr. Susan O’Conner-Von is a Professor in the School of Nursing and the Director of Graduate Studies for the Bakken Center for Spirituality and Healing.
 The focus of Dr. O’Conner-Von’s teaching, research and service is pain and palliative care.
 She has developed and taught palliative care courses with a focus on advance care planning and spiritual care.
 Dr. O’Conner Von is an AACN/ City of Hope ELNEC Train-the-Trainer in Pediatric and Adult Palliative Care.
 In addition, Dr. O’Conner-Von was a hospice volunteer for older adults for 16 years.